 - And so much more

-Important to us as skin care professionals, antioxidants also protect the skin from the inside out.
+Important to us as skincare professionals, is the relationship between antioxidants and healthy skin, and how to protect your cells from the inside out.

 So, one of the best things you can do to proactively support healthy skin, and prevent or slow the signs of aging, is to eat a diet rich in antioxidant foods.
 It’s easier than you think, and we suspect the list includes some of your favorite items (Dark chocolate, anyone?
 Yes, please!), including: